COMP-4350-Group-8/admin/sprints/sprint-3/sprint-3.md

 # Security analysis

 Our biggest security vulnerability is commiting things to github that should not be publicly available.
-We have put or database password and google maps api key in our public github repo.
+We had put our database password and google maps api key in our public github repo.
 The maps key has been cycled and the "production" database password has been changed.

 ### Backend security:
-There is not many security vulnerabilities because we are not trying to obscure or protect any functions.
-You don't have to be concerned that someone can gain access to your system when you give them access in the first place.
+There are not many security vulnerabilities because we are not trying to obscure or protect any functions.
+You don't have to be concerned that someone can gain access to your system when you give them full access in the first place.
 There is no authentication or privileged actions and thus escalation of abilities is not possible.
 All data is available to all users so no unauthorized data access is possible. logins and user data is not present so security concerns around those are not present. sql injection and database exploits are the greatest concerns for our system.
 We are using ef entity core for database management and it automatically sanitizes inputs.

 We have been coding with the sonarQube extension for visual studio and it does not find any issues with our code. sonarQube is a static analysis tool.
 ### Automated client side testing: